 You can compare international fees on The Reddin Survey.
 This includes all the fees for every course and university in the UK and allows you to see what universities are charging for each course.
-The Reddin Survey can be downloaded in Excel Format here: The Reddin Survey 2007-2021.
+The Reddin Survey can be downloaded in Excel Format here: Reddin Survey 2007-2022.
 (Thank you to the Good Universities Guide for providing us with this information.)

 Student Loans?
 In Hard Cases do NOT Apply.

 Even if you are classified as a home student by a university, the student loans/finance companies may disagree.
 You will have to undergo a different Fee Status Assessment for the student loans/finance companies.
 You cannot rely on the decision made by universities to determine the outcome.
 Student finance companies are, as a rule, stricter.

 In difficult borderline cases, it is not recommended applying to the student finance companies for a loan as they could, theoretically, ask Universities to re-consider their Home Fee Student decision.
 This could jeopardise home fee status.

 - Regularly visit family in the UK, particularly grandparents.
 Retain all tickets and proof of visits over the longest period possible and for a minimum of three years.
 This is the single most powerful evidence you can provide.
 It is vital to regularly visit the UK and retain evidence.
 If you can visit multiple times each year that is better.
 Do not miss a year.

 - Own a property in the UK over a minimum of three years to prove a consistent base home in the UK.
 Have proof that you have regularly visited your home every year.

 - Work for a UK company and be on an expat temporary contract.
 Try not to be on a very long succession of temporary contracts.